Harold Stassen: Early political career (1930–1938)

 In 1930, after opening a law office with Elmer J. Ryan in South St. Paul, Stassen defeated Alfred Joyce, the incumbent county attorney of Dakota County, and took office on January 5, 1931, months after Joyce was suspended from practicing law.
 Three years after taking office Stassen was elected president of the Minnesota County Attorneys' association.

 In 1935, Stassen participated in the creation of the Young Republicans committee in Minnesota and was one of three elected to be temporary members of the state committee to carry on pre-convention work and would be elected its chairman later that year.
 In 1936 Stassen led an effort by the Young Republicans that demanded greater representation for them at county conventions and for their inclusion in state leadership before his tenure as chairman ended later that year.

 Stassen was a delegate to the 1936 Republican National Convention.
 On April 24, 1937, he gave the keynote address at the Minnesota Republican state convention.
 In October he announced his intention to run for governor in 1938, and formally started his campaign in November.
 Despite being a member of the party's executive committee Stassen seconded a motion preventing a gubernatorial endorsement at the convention in December.

+While running for governor, Stassen called incumbent Governor Elmer Benson's administration "the three R's; reactionary, radical, and racketeering."
+Benson explained his reasoning as; Reactionary, as in Benson's ideological control of the Farmer-Labor party, Radical in its encouragement of strikes, which Stassen claimed were 'violent', and Racketeering as in attempts to implement sales tax and liquor tax.
+Stassen further accused Benson's administration of being more focused on maintaining control than benefitting the people.